bournecreative/devrecon/content/en/pages/about.md

 ---
 title: About
-description: 'Hugo, the world''s fastest framework for building websites'
+description: "devrecon.com, Coding tips, how to's and anecdotal stories from the developer front lines.
+About."
 author: Hugo Authors
 ---